 Basil-infused vodka?
 Heck yes!
 I'm getting ready for summer drinks!

-Basil is a perennial herb, most commonly known as Italian cuisine.
-I love growing basil, and I love the flavor that it adds to my dishes, but I was always reluctant to use too much of it because I didn't want to run out too quickly.
-The solution I found was a pretty simple one, and when added to alcohol, it makes for a delicious drink.
+Basil is a perennial herb most commonly known as Italian cuisine.
+I love growing basil and the flavor it adds to my dishes, but I was always reluctant to use too much of it because I didn't want to run out too quickly.
+The solution I found was pretty simple; when added to alcohol, it makes for a delicious drink.

 Basil vodka is an excellent choice for those who appreciate the flavors of basil but don't want to use it as a cooking herb or have too much in the garden.